Enjoying the Great Outdoors: Training Your Dog for Fun

 4.3 Dealing with aggression or fear

-If your dog displays signs of aggression or fear during outdoor training, seek professional guidance from a qualified dog trainer or behaviorist.
+If your dog displays of aggression or fear during outdoor training, seek professional guidance from a qualified dog trainer or behaviorist.
 Aggression and fear-based behaviors can be complex and require specialized knowledge.
 A professional can help identify the underlying causes and develop a tailored training plan to address these issues.
 It's important to prioritize the safety of both your dog and others when dealing with aggression or fear.

 5. Advanced Skills for Outdoor Training